-Bryah Resources Limited is a copper-gold-manganese focused explorer with 2 projects located in central Western Australia, being the 1,165km Bryah Basin Project and the 80km Gabanintha Project.
+Bryah Resources Limited is an energy minerals focused explorer exploring for lithium, nickel, copper, gold and manganese.
+Bryah has two projects located in central Western Australia, being the 1,048km2 Bryah Basin Project and the 80km2 Gabanintha Project, and one project 400km east of Perth, the Lake Johnston Lithium-Nickel Project.

 The Bryah Basin is host to the high-grade copper-gold mines at DeGrussa, discovered by Sandfire Resources Limited in 2009, and at Horseshoe Lights, which was mined until 1994.
-The Bryah Basin also has several historical and current manganese mines including the Company's recently acquired Horseshoe South mine.
-The Company has a joint venture agreement with OM (Manganese) Limited in respect to its manganese rights only on approximately 600 km of its Bryah Basin tenement holdings.
+The Bryah Basin has several historical and current manganese mines including the Company's Horseshoe South mine.
+The Company has a joint venture agreement with OM (Manganese) Limited in respect to manganese rights only on approximately 600 km2 of its Bryah Basin tenement holdings.

 At Gabanintha, Bryah holds the rights to all minerals except Vanadium, Uranium, Cobalt, Chromium, Titanium, Lithium, Tantalum, Manganese & Iron Ore (Excluded Minerals).
 Australian Vanadium Limited retains 100% rights in the Excluded Minerals on the Gabanintha Project.
-Bryah has announced a maiden Inferred Mineral Resource at the Tumblegum South Prospect at Gabanintha of 600,000 tonnes @ 2.2 g/t Au for 42,500 oz Au.
-The Company recently announced the disposal of the Tumblegum South Deposit to Star Minerals Limited.
+The Company recently announced the acquisition of the Lake Johnson Lithium-Nickel project3.